A1Tman/artsy-imagescraper/README.md

 ## Usage

 1. Enter the URL you want to scrape images from in the web interface.
-2. Click the "Scrape" button to download the images to the designated directory.
+2. Click the "Download" button to download the images to the designated directory.

 ## Contributing